There are two books in English that seem to me most essential for understanding the traditions around the Sacred Heart of Jesus.

 Indeed because he uses so very much of the somewhat scant autobiography of the Saint, many a reader may wish to skip that slim volume altogether and read it here instead with Bougaud’s commentary.
 Indeed if had to choose between the two – I would recommend Bougaud.
 Most of the autobiography is in fact present and I think the Saint’s story comes to life more lucidly and vividly with the added explanation of much that is less than obvious in her autobiography.

 I will not say much more of the actual life story of the Saint, except to note that the Autobiography of St. Margaret Mary has already been reviewed here at this site.
-Perusal of that review can perhaps suggest much of what I pass over here.
+Perusal of that review may suggest much of what I pass over here.

 I would like now to return in the midst of this review to a very personal and indeed idiosyncratic vein.